 The ombudsman reported some improvement in the equitable representation of the smaller nonmajority ethnic communities in the public administration ranks but not at the managerial level.
 The exceptions were ethnic Albanians who participated in the government at the ministerial level.

 Section 4.
 Corruption and Lack of Transparency in Government

 Financial Disclosure: The anticorruption law requires appointed and elected officials and their close family members to disclose their income and assets and provides penalties for noncompliance.
 The public may view disclosure declarations on the SCPC’s website.
 The commission routinely received and checked conflict of interest statements submitted by public officials.
-In a prominent case, the SCPC found a conflict of interest involving Deputy Prime Minister for Economic Affairs Kocho Angjushev and businesses in which he had an interest.

 Section 6.
 Discrimination, Societal Abuses, and Trafficking in Persons

 Rape and Domestic Violence: Rape of men and women, including spousal rape, is illegal.
 Penalties for rape range from one to 15 years’ imprisonment, but those laws were poorly enforced.
 Domestic violence is illegal but was a persistent and common problem.
 Penalties range from six months to five years imprisonment for lower-level offenses and one to 10 years’ imprisonment for crimes resulting in grave or permanent bodily injury.
 Offenders can receive up to life imprisonment if their actions resulted in the death of their victim.
 Additionally, courts can impose fines of 500 to 5,000 euros ($600 to $6,000).
 The law is enforced in cases where victims press charges, but many do not.